-Where God ‘s presence was, was where He wanted to do good, to act favorably.
-And God’s presence was a mark of distinction indicating that God’s people received His favor.
+Moses understood that where God ‘s presence was, that was where God wanted to do good, to act favorably.
+And, God’s presence was a mark of distinction indicating that God’s people received His favor.

 Today, the Holy Spirit is God’s presence with us.
 The Holy Spirit manifests God’s presence among His people by dwelling in them and empowering them, individually and collectively.